satokiy/docker-web/README.md

 bun run server
 ```

-2. In a new terminal, start the frontend development server (runs on port 3000):
+2. In a new terminal, start the frontend development server:
 ```bash
 bun run dev
 ```

-3. Open your browser to http://localhost:3000
+3. Open your browser to http://localhost:5173 (or the port shown in the terminal)

 ## How to Use